Fun Facts About California State Parks

 Driest California State Park

-Anza-Borrego Desert State Park – Some areas average 2" a year.
+Anza-Borrego Desert State Park – Some areas average only 2" of rainfall a year.

 Highest Point in California State Parks